walmartlabs/concord-website/docs/plugins/git.md

 - `action`: Required.
 Set this parameter to `createNewBranch` to trigger `Create New Branch` operation or set it to             `MergeBranch` to trigger a `Merge` operation.
 - `url`: Required. ssh url of the GitRepo
 - `workingDir`: Required.
 All the GitRepo files will be cloned to this directory on Concord Sever
 - `baseBranch`: New branch will be created based on this input parameter.
-If not provided `default` Master Branch will be        used as base to create New Branch
+If not provided `default` Master Branch will be        used as base to create New Branch.Similarly if not provided `default` Master Branch will be used as base in `Clone`            operation
 - `newBranchName`: Required.
 Name of New Branch
 - `pushNewBranchToOrigin`: Required.
 Set this Parmeter to 'false' if you dont want to push the New Branch to origin
 - `sourceBranch`: Required.
 The name of the branch where your changes are implemented.